-Manage Autonomous Vehicles and Micromobility Device Space and Use Develop policies and plans to for AV vehicle pick-up/ drop-off zones in the downtown and guidelines for private commercial areas.
+Manage Autonomous Vehicles & Micromobility Device Space & Use pick-up/drop-off zones in the downtown and guidelines for private commercial areas.
 Develop a policy to restrict nuisance parking and unnecessary travel of AV's during down times.
 Define what class e-bikes, and what micromobility devices may be used on pathways and bike lanes.

-Continue Regional Trail Coordination Continue to work with adjacent communities to establish a 17 mile loop that incorporates the proposed Springboro Central Greenway, Clear Creek Trail, Great Miami River Trail, and the Great-Little Trail.
+to establish a 17 mile loop that incorporates the proposed Springboro Central Greenway, Clear Creek Trail, Great Miami River Trail, and the Great-Little Trail.
 Also continue to improve the existing bike routes to the Little Miami Scenic Trail.